Update on Hal's Clot

 HOW TO TAKE ASPIRIN

-When fizzing stops and water is clear (like 20 minutes), drink the clear water leaving the white residue at the bottom.
+When fizzing stops, drink the clear water leaving any white residue at the bottom.
+(With GeriCare, we don’t get any residue.)

 PS.
 Do you have questions about your health, don’t know where to look for answers now that Google has strangled the internet leaving only useless ConMed results… want to know what can you do NOW at home?
 Join my FREE weekly 45-min Q&A zoom calls.
 Hit reply or comment below, I will send you the sign on info!